• Skip to primary navigation

 • iPad Orientation Lock

-• How to restart
+• How to Restart Your Device

-• How to force restart
+• How to Force Restart Your Device

-• The Same Old Song, Update Your iOS or iPadOS
+• Update Your iOS or iPadOS Software

 Change Zoom Display Settings (iOS 11 and later)

-2. Tap Zoom
+2. Toggle Zoom OFF.

 Change Zoom Display Setting (earlier iOS versions)

-2. Tap Standard
+2. Tap Standard.

 Models including a side switch are iPad Air, iPad 2, iPad (3rd generation), iPad (4th generation), iPad mini, iPad mini 2, and iPad mini 3.